-When adding a cannabis tincture to your cocktail, you’ll want to be aware that tinctures are typically very potent, so it’s best to use an eyedropper to ensure small, precise doses especially if you’re using one that’s THC-dominant.
-If you aren’t familiar with cannabis tinctures, be sure to start low and go slow—a good rule of thumb is one drop per glass.
+When adding a cannabis tincture to your cocktail, you’ll need to be aware that tinctures are typically very potent, so it’s best to use an eyedropper to ensure small, precise doses—especially if you’re using a product that’s THC-dominant.
+If you aren’t familiar with cannabis tinctures, be sure to start low and go slow; it’s best to start with one drop per glass.
 Remember, you can always opt for a CBD tincture if you want to avoid psychoactive effects.

-Check out our round-up of three spooky cocktails that we’re betting will make you the hit of the party.
+Check out our round-up of three spooky cannabis-infused Halloween cocktails that will make you the hit of the party.

-- 750 ml sparkling white wine or apple cider
+750 ml sparkling white wine (optional) or apple cider

 Combine all liquids, including the cannabis tincture, into a pitcher and mix together.
-Place one scoop of raspberry sorbet into each glass and fill each glass with contents from the pitcher.
+Place one scoop of raspberry sorbet into each of 8 glasses and fill with contents from the pitcher.